 Business interests can significantly complicate any divorce.
 Business interests are considered to be property that can be divided in a divorce, which can result in the sale of the business or in your former spouse suddenly obtaining part ownership and having a say in the operations of the business.
 If you own a business, it can be wise to enter into a prenuptial agreement that states the business will remain yours–and only yours–if your marriage ends in divorce.

 At the Arami Law Office, our Chicago matrimonial attorneys have helped many engaged couples enter into agreements that are fair and reasonable.
-If you would like to discuss the possibility of a prenuptial agreement or if you have any other family law matter, please call today at 312-212-1399 for a free consultation.
+If you would like to discuss the possibility of a prenuptial agreement or if you have any other family law matter, please call today at 312-212-1399 to schedule a consultation.

 How did we do?